jaldridg/EvolutionSimulator/README.md

 - Smarter creatures
     - Creatures will wander shorter distances.
 This means they can respond to their needs faster
     - Creatures now move towards closest food when hungry
+    - If a creature's approaching food and gets eaten, they'll find the next closest food